 If your shares are registered directly in your name, then you are considered the stockholder of record with respect to those shares.
-The Company sent the information statement materials directly to you.
+The Company sent the proxy materials directly to you.

 If your shares are held in a stock brokerage account or by a bank, trustee or other nominee, then the broker, bank, trustee or other nominee is considered to be the stockholder of record with respect to those shares.
-In that case, you are considered to be the beneficial owner of those shares, your shares are said to be held in "street name," and the information statement materials will be forwarded to you by that nominee.
+In that case, you are considered to be the beneficial owner of those shares, your shares are said to be held in "street name," and the proxy materials will be forwarded to you by that nominee.
 Street name holders generally cannot submit a proxy or vote their shares directly and must instead instruct the broker, bank, trustee or other nominee how to vote their shares.
 If you do not provide voting instructions to your broker, then your shares will not be voted at the Annual Meeting on any proposal with respect to which your broker does not have discretionary authority.
-Neither the election of directors nor the Precatory Declassification Proposal is considered a discretionary matter under the rules of the various regional and national exchanges of which your nominee is a member (the "Broker Rules"), which means that a broker that is subject to the Broker Rules will not have authority to vote shares held in street name without instructions from the beneficial owner.
-If you own your shares in street name, please instruct your broker, bank, trustee or other nominee how to vote your shares using the voting instruction form provided by your broker, bank, trustee or other nominee holding your shares may also include information about how to submit your voting instructions over the Internet or by telephone.
+The election of directors is not considered a discretionary matter under the rules of the various regional and national exchanges of which your nominee is a member (the "Broker Rules"), which means that a broker that is subject to the Broker Rules will not have authority to vote shares held in street name without instructions from the beneficial owner.
+If you own your shares in street name, please instruct your broker, bank, trustee or other nominee how to vote your broker, bank, trustee or other nominee how to submit your vote go that your vote can be counted.
+The voting instruction form provided by your broker, bank, trustee or other nominee holding your shares may also include information about how to submit your voting instructions over the Internet or by telephone.
+The BLUE proxy card accompanying this proxy statement will provide information regarding Internet and telephone voting.